 These information are dear to us (hence the emergence of Blockchain and Bitcoin), and should never be exposed to the public.

-If data leak is bad, giving criminals access to your customer information by putting them up in the cloud is heinous.
+is bad, giving criminals access to your customer information by putting them up in the cloud is heinous.

 Therefore, PII should never be stored in any Web Analytics tool, as their databases are most likely in the Cloud.